 Delicious paleo recipes are nothing without good meat.

-Bacon makes this entire recipe, so we need to ensure that the cut is fresh, nice, and pink.
+Bacon makes this entire recipe, so we must ensure that the cut is fresh, nice, and pink.

 The main thing to look out for is proper meat/fat distribution.